Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Detailed Data for Difficulty-Stratified Analysis

-The data in these tables highlights the two key phenomena discussed in the main text.
-First, the asymmetric generalization is visible by comparing the top-right and bottom-left quadrants of the matrices.
-For instance, in Table~\ref{tab:difficulty-matrix-7b-appendix}, the model trained on Level 5 achieves 94.50\% on Level 1, while the model trained on Level 1 only achieves 52.00\% on Level 5.
-Second, the deceptive nature of the average score is evident in the rightmost `Average` column, where the scores for all five specialist models are remarkably similar (e.g., ranging only from 78.60\% to 80.10\% for the 7B model), despite their vastly different generalization profiles.
+The data highlights two key phenomena discussed in the main text.
+First, asymmetric generalization is evident: in Table~\ref{tab:difficulty-matrix-7b-appendix}, the model trained on Level 5 achieves 94.50\% on Level 1, while the model trained on Level 1 only achieves 52.00\% on Level 5.
+This pattern is mirrored in the 3B model, confirming that training on complex tasks induces a ``downward compatibility'' that simple training lacks.
+Second, the average score proves deceptive.
+As shown in the `Average` column, scores across specialists are remarkably similar (e.g., 78.60\%--80.10\% for 7B).
+This similarity masks a critical distinction: low-difficulty specialists inflate their averages via simple tasks, whereas high-difficulty specialists achieve their scores through genuine robustness, a nuance the aggregate metric fails to capture.